 Palm Desert is one of 220 California jurisdictions that have not made sufficient progress toward either lower income (very low and low income) RHNA unit production or failed to submit the latest (2019) Annual Progress Report.
 As a result, the City is subject to streamlined ministerial approval process for proposed housing developments with at least 50 percent affordable units.
 If the jurisdiction also has insufficient progress toward their above-moderate income RHNA unit production, then they are subject to the more inclusive streamlining for developments with at least 10% affordability.
-The streamlined ministerial approval process was introduced as part of Senate Bill 35 (Chapter 366, Statutes of 2017) in 2017.419 revenues less expenditures for fiscal years 2016-17 through 2018-19.
-The City recorded surpluses in each year between 2017-18, ranging from 5.2 to 12.8 percent of annual revenues.
+The streamlined ministerial approval process was introduced as part of Senate Bill 35 (Chapter 366, Statutes of 2017) in 2017.

 The sections that follow evaluate the City of Palm Desert's fiscal health, inclusive of audit findings, revenue sources and major expenditure categories, long-term obligations and reserves, as well as State Auditor assessments.
-The City's net position is presented in Figure 305 as annual
+The City's net position is presented in Figure 305 as annual revenues less expenditures for fiscal years 2016-17 through 2018-19.
+The City recorded surpluses in each year between 2017-18, ranging from 5.2 to 12.8 percent of annual revenues.

-419 Source: California Department of Housing and Community Development, "SB 35 Statewide Determination Summary"
+&lt;sup>417 Source: California Department of Housing and Community Development, "SB 35 Statewide Determination Summary"